 Eligible for funding are internships obtained on one´s own initiative (programme line A; 3-6 months) or internships advertised within the programme (programme line B; 4-10 months) in international organisations, EU institutions and NGOs.

-The application deadline for 2020/2021 was 14 February 2020.
-The next application deadline will be announced in due course.
+The application deadline for 2021/2022 was 11 February 2021.
+Information on the next application deadline can be found here in due course.